Step-by-Step DIY Pantry Shelves Tutorial to Create a Custom Pantry That Fits Your Needs! How to Build a Pantry in Your Home.

 1 1″ x 2″ x 8′ board

-Cut your 2″ x 2″ board into 8″ sections for the side supports of your shelves.
-Make them level with the back supports and screw right into the studs.
+Make them level with the back supports and screw right into the studs

-After we cut our shelves, we added a rounded edge to the fronts of ours using a router with a rounding bit.
+After we cut our shelves, we used a router with a rounding bit to round the front edges of the pantry shelves.
 This is completely optional, but really gave it a finished look, and I highly recommend it.

 (side note: I know it looks like we’ve already added the wood brackets by this step, but I promise we didn’t add them till later.
 I just forgot to get pictures along the way, so I had my husband pretend to hold the nail gun at the end so I could show you exactly where we nailed from.)